cucerdariancatalin/SimplePrograms/README.md

 For example, if we write 139, we get 1981, because 1\*1=1, 3\*3=9, 9\*9=81.

-[Here](SquareEveryDigit.java) you can see the implementation of this algorithm.
+[Here](SquareEveryDigit.java) you can see the implementation of this algorithm in Java.

 ## TortoiseRacing ##